 Since there’s not much to discuss about this trail, I should note that any visit to the area requires a stop at Lover’s Leap State Park.
 Trails through the park will lead the walker through centuries of land-use history.
 Heading northeast from the parking lot the trail utilizes the 1895 Berlin Iron Bridge, one of five remaining in Connecticut, to cross the Housatonic River.
 Across the bridge the Lovers Leap Trail heads southeast 1,200 feet to the rock formation that gives the park its name.
 From here, tradition has it, that the Pootatuck Indian Chief Waramaug’s daughter, Princess Lillinonah, and her lover plunged to their deaths.
 The Chief himself died in 1735.

-Gee, another Indian maiden leaping to her death story.
-I can’t get enough of them (I think this makes three so far in Connecticut I’ve seen).
+Gee, another Indian maiden leaping to her death story?
+I can’t get enough of them (There are enough for a CTMQ tag).
 Anyway, I did stop at the park and was impressed with its cleanliness and interpretive signage along the pathways.

 Over to the east of the trail is Mine Hill Preserve in Roxbury.
 Said to be Roxbury’s “crown jewel” in terms of natural resources, flora, fauna and a rich history entwined with the town since the 1800’s when the iron mine fueled the area’s economy.
 Lots of reclusive rich and famous people happen to live in Roxbury, but something tells me I won’t be seeing them on Wolf Pit Mountain anytime soon.

 Anyway, I mention Mine Hill because I can only assume that the mountain I was climbing was also mined back in the day.
 That gave me something to think about as I climbed up past old stone walls to the top of the “mountain.”
 I put quotes around “mountain” because, really, it’s just a hill.